VideojogosLusofona/color-shape-links-ai-competition/README.md

 2. The **Unknown Track** competition will be played on a multi-core processor under conditions that will only be revealed after the competition deadline.
-These conditions will be derived from the first [EuroMillions] draw that takes place after the deadline, most likely at May 19, 2020, as
+These conditions will be derived from the first [EuroMillions] draw that takes place after the [final submission deadline](#important-dates), most likely at August 18, 2020, as follows:
-   follows:
    * NumberOfRows = Lowest [EuroMillions] ball number higher than 6 (ascending order).
    * NumberOfCols = Next [EuroMillions] ball (ascending order).